An ultramarathon in a shopping mall

 Adams had finished second behind Bryan Smith of Australia in the Melbourne 24 Hour track race in 1989.

-The results published in the Road Runners Club newsletter listed 54 finishers (this is probably the complete list).
+The results published in the Road Runners Club newsletter listed 54 finishers, 12 of whom were women (this is probably the complete list).
 The other women listed were:

 13. Marianne Savage (England) 228.112km